+Members

+[Const.
+V.A.1(a)]

-Rule 9 Members [Const.
-V.A.1(a)] 1.
-The Executive Board shall be elected by the General Conference, and it shall consist of 58 Member States.
-The President of the General Conference shall sit ex officio in an advisory capacity on [Const.
-V.A.1(b)] 2. the Executive Board.
+1. The Executive Board shall be elected by the General Conference, and it shall consist of 58 Member States.
+The President of the General Conference shall sit ex officio in an advisory capacity on the Executive Board.

+[Const.
+V.A.1(b)]

+2..
 Elected States Members of the Executive Board are hereinafter referred to as 'Members' of the Executive Board.